Crypto-Assets and Taxes

-Hopefully in the future, more of the world can come to consensus on how cryptocurrencies should be regulated, if they can be regulated at all, and how crypto-taxation can be enforced.
-Until then, we are in very unknown territory, and it is best to keep yourself as safe as possible - If your cryptocurrency transactions/exchanges/purchases may be taxable in your country of residence, we highly advise you speak to a certified professional with knowledge of the tax environment in your area.
+Hopefully in the future, more of the world can come to a consensus on how cryptocurrencies should be regulated, if they can be regulated at all, and how crypto-taxation can be enforced.
+Until then, we are in a very unknown territory, and it is best to keep yourself as safe as possible - If your cryptocurrency transactions/exchanges/purchases may be taxable in your country of residence, we highly advise you speak to a certified professional with knowledge of the tax environment in your area.

 If for this purpose you need your transaction history and balance for the assets you have in Exodus, you can easily export them for each asset separately by following the instructions in the following article.
 You should select the "Export Transactions" option.